Your books assume even monthly revenue, but agtech gets paid once a year

 How to choose a developer in Saskatoon

 Hire a team that respects the line between a compliant GL and custom logic.
 The right partner keeps Xero or QuickBooks for filing and builds the seasonal recognition, grade valuation and grant reporting on top, with careful testing and audit-readiness.
 Be wary of anyone proposing to replace a working accounting platform.
-Coordinate with an ERP (Enterprise Resource Planning), inventory management system and business intelligence dashboards so financial data is consistent everywhere it's reported.
+Coordinate with an ERP (Enterprise Resource Planning), inventory management system and business intelligence (BI) dashboards so financial data is consistent everywhere it's reported.

 - Seasonal and harvest-settled revenue recognition done right